-- the refinery benchmark price for fuel (eg for petrol - MOPS95 petrol)
+- the refinery benchmark price for fuel (eg for petrol MOPS95 petrol),

-- the 'quality premium' for specific Australian fuel standards
+- the 'quality premium' for specific Australian fuel standards,

-- freight
+- freight,

-- exchange rate
+- exchange rate, and

 - wharfage, insurance and loss.

 Terminal Gate Prices (TGPs or spot wholesale prices) typically include the IPP as well as 'wholesaling costs' to store and handle the fuel once it arrives in Australia and prior to its distribution to the domestic market.
 TGPs also include taxes (fuel excise and GST) and a small wholesale profit margin.

-Wholesale price transparency in the Australian market is assisted by the regulated publication of TGPs for petrol and diesel by all AIP members.
+Wholesale price transparency in the Australian market is assisted by the regulated publication of TGPs for petrol and diesel by all AIP member companies.
 The ACCC has concluded that "by virtue of its transparency and the fact that it represents a fuel-only charge, TGP is a useful benchmark for analysing wholesale prices".

-The most recently available ACCC analysis shows wholesale prices paid by customers vary slightly from TGP.
+ACCC analysis shows wholesale prices paid by customers vary slightly from TGP.
 In 2013-14, the average difference was 0.7 cent per litre.
 Differences are explained by volume discounts applying to contracted customers and large orders, or charges for additional services as part of the transaction like delivery costs and use of proprietary brands.